History of the Indianapolis Colts: 2009: Conference champions

 The 2009 offseason saw many changes in the Colts organization, most notably being the fact the Jim Caldwell assumed the duties of head coach following Tony Dungy's retirement, with Clyde Christensen being promoted to offensive coordinator.
 The 2009 season also marked the twelfth season that Peyton Manning was the starting quarterback for the Colts.

-Indianapolis began the season with their best mark as a franchise in 2009: the Colts set new records by winning their first 14 games, including a come–from–behind victory over the Patriots after a controversial 4th and 2 play.
+Indianapolis began the season with their best mark as a franchise in 2009: the Colts set new records by winning their first 14 games, including a come–from–behind victory over the New England Patriots after a controversial 4th and 2 play.
 During the season Peyton Manning was sacked only ten times and Indianapolis had the opportunity to repeat New England's 16–0 2007 record.
 However, during the week sixteen matchup against the New York Jets, Jim Caldwell decided to pull the starting line, allowing their opponent an easy win.
 Caldwell, along with team president Bill Polian, suffered a barrage of attacks from Colts fans and football experts for letting the team's chance at a perfect season get away.
 Despite benching their starters, the Colts finished the season with a 14–2 record, matching 2005 for the most wins, and earned the number one seed in the AFC for the playoffs, while Manning also earned his fourth NFL MVP award.

 The Colts faced the Baltimore Ravens in the divisional round and easily defeated them 20–3.
-Meanwhile, the Jets had made a completely unexpected playoff run by defeating Cincinnati and San Diego and thus engaged the Colts in a rematch for the conference title.
+Meanwhile, the Jets had made a completely unexpected playoff run by defeating the Cincinnati Bengals and San Diego Chargers and thus engaged the Colts in a rematch for the conference title.
 Running at full strength, Indianapolis handily defeated the Jets in the AFC Championship Game, 30–17, to make their second Super Bowl trip in three years.
 The Colts met the New Orleans Saints in Miami for Super Bowl XLIV, both teams the number-one seeds from their respective conferences.
 Despite a 10–0 lead in the first quarter, New Orleans managed to catch up, due in part to an onside kick after halftime.
 The game was decided in the fourth quarter on a Peyton Manning interception thrown to Saints cornerback Tracy Porter, which was returned for a touchdown.
 Inconsistent play and mistakes by the team sank their chances at another championship, with the Saints defeating the Colts 31–17.